Fundator/ait-2017/README.md

     Confirm the prompt, and you should be good to go.
 You might want to reset the policy settings back to the old value when you're done, but that's up to you.

-#### Running the Powershell script
+### Running the Powershell script
 If all the pre-requisites above are met, read through the [script found here](https://raw.githubusercontent.com/Fundator/ait-2017/master/OneClickFaight.ps1?token=AIVAgM4t68FvAUuJ3tSYC2YTXWrxw8YDks5Zs9BnwA%3D%3D).

-Right-click and save the content to a file with a ***.ps1** extension.
-The script downloads a bunch of files, so make sure to place it in a suitable folder to contain it all:
+The script downloads a bunch of files, so make sure to place it in a suitable folder to contain it all.
+Right-click and save the content to a file with a ***.ps1** extension:

 ![](https://i.imgur.com/NJR1LFW.png)

 To run the script, simply right-click it and select "Run with PowerShell":